HL7/fhir-pacio-adi/input/pagecontent/document_lifecycle.md

 Metadata indexing systems function as a continuously maintained catalog of document knowledge.
 In many cases, the indexing system may know that a document exists and understand important details about it, even when the document content itself is stored elsewhere or has not yet been generated.

-The metadata associated with a document commonly includes:
+In a FHIR document management server, the DocumentReference Resource holds the metadata associated with a document.
+The metadata commonly includes:

 - document identifiers,
 - logical document identifiers,
 - version information,
+- document instance status (DocumentReference.docStatus),
+- logical document lifecycle status (DocumentReference.status),
+- document relationships,
-- document category and type,
+- document category (the generalized "kind" of document),
+- document type (the specific type of document),
 - patient identity,
 - authorship and stewardship,
 - service and creation dates,
-- lifecycle status,
 - confidentiality and access control policies,
-- document relationships,
 - repository location information,
 - and discovery or retrieval instructions.

 This metadata enables healthcare systems to safely manage document lifecycles over long periods of time while supporting discoverability across distributed trust ecosystems.
+In some cases, the DocumentReference may include the document in available formats as attachments to the registry metadata entry.

 Metadata indexing systems play a critical role in maintaining the lineage of logical documents as document instances evolve over time.